 It was a full class and everyone was really pushing themselves.
 There were hills, racing and even weights included in this workout.
 I will say, it felt much longer than 35 minutes, though not necessarily in a bad way.
 It was fun and felt light-hearted, even with everyone working hard.

 Next up on my schedule was Acro Yoga.
 I’ve seen them out at festivals and events in the past, as well as by the river on weekends a few times.
 I’m always amazed at what they are able to do!
 I could seriously watch it for hours.
-I was excited to get a little intro to it, and I have to say that this was probably my favorite class of the day.
+I was excited to get a little intro to it, and I have to say that this was probably my favourite class of the day.
 We started out with a few basic moves but then amped it up a bit.
 A couple of the moves, like laying hip to hip and twisting to switch sides, seemed pretty basic.
-As we progressed I started thinking “they seriously want us beginners to do this?!”.
+As we progressed I started thinking “they seriously want us, beginners, to do this?!”.

-Well, us beginners could do it.
+Well, we beginners could do it.
 I was actually pretty amazed.
-We were able to do things in just a few short tries that I thought would take multiple classes to learn, which was definitely time we didn’t have in this 35 minute class.
+We were able to do things in just a few short tries that I thought would take multiple classes to learn, which was definitely time we didn’t have in this 35-minute class.
 We broke off into groups and took turns being the spotter, base and flyer.
 I was amazed that I could actually do any of this.
 I never thought I would have the strength or balance for it.
 The spotter definitely helps a lot, but just being in the right position and distributing the weight properly makes such a huge difference.